Psychiatry at Psyche Clinic

 From You

-ADHD Assessments need a general assessment first but both may be done together in an extended assessment in 90 minutes if a number of required additional bits are completed and sent back to us prior to your assessment.
+ADHD Assessments need a general psychiatric assessment first (up to one hour) but both may be done together in an extended assessment in 90 minutes if a number of required additional tequired components are completed and sent back to us prior to your assessment.

 We require the following additional pieces of information from you: